On the Wasserstein alignment problem

 \end{corollary}

 A particular example that we will develop in further detail is the Euclidean setting, where $\X = \R^n$, $\Z = \R^d$ with $n \geq d$, $c(y, z) = \|y - z\|^2$ is the quadratic cost on $\R^d$, and each $T_{\theta}$ is a linear transformation of the form $T_\theta(x) = A^\top x$ for a matrix $A \in \R^{n \times d}$ with orthonormal columns.
 This setting is closely related to the {\it sliced Wasserstein distance} \cite{BRPP15} which is also based on linear projections of measures.
-Here, we can analogously define an {\it upward alignment problem} using the transposes $A^{\top}: \R^d \rightarrow \R^n$ and the quadratic cost on $\R^n$.
-Remarkably, we show in Proposition~\ref{prop:Euclidean.equivalence} that the downward and upward alignment problems are, in fact, equivalent when $\mu$ and $\nu$ are normalized to have zero means and identity covariances.
-Exploiting the Lie group structure of orthogonal matrices, we show in Theorem \ref{thm:downfoc} that the optimal projection must satisfy a striking cross-correlation symmetry between the optimally coupled random variables.
-This Euclidean case will be described in Section~\ref{sec:Euclidean} and further developed in Section~\ref{sec:Euclidean.further}.
+Here, we can analogously define another Wasserstein alignment problem, in the opposite direction, using the transposes $A^{\top}: \R^d \rightarrow \R^n$ and the quadratic cost on $\R^n$.
+Remarkably, we show in \cref{prop:Euclidean.equivalence} that the two alignment problems (from $\R^n$ to $\R^d$ and from $\R^d$ to $\R^n$) are, in fact, equivalent when $\mu$ and $\nu$ are normalized to have zero means and identity covariances.
+Exploiting the Lie group structure of orthogonal matrices, we show in \cref{thm:downfoc} that the cross-correlation of the optimal projection must satisfy a striking symmetry condition.
+This Euclidean case will be described in \cref{sec:Euclidean} and further developed in \cref{sec:Euclidean.further}.